 The fireworks are synchronized to a soundtrack and explode off the arches and the road of the Sydney Harbor Bridge as well as from city buildings.
 The bridge's fireworks also sync with the barge in front of the bridge.
 Before all firing points blow up in the white finale, the bridge is the one that is featured in the switching sequence of the show.

-Combining fireworks with camping on Cockatoo Island?
+Any plans to combine fireworks with camping on Cockatoo Island?
 Easy!
 Music on the island, special activities for kids, and guided tours are guaranteed.
 You can even choose Darling Harbor, a free destination, for you and your family.

 For updates, follow the #SydNYE on social media.